Updated 03/31/2025

 Retail Data

+The February retail sales increase of 0.2% was les than anticipated, but a 1% increase in receipts from the "control group" provided some reassurance that the consumer is still solid.
+Retail sales fell in January by -0.9% after consumers took a breather from holiday shopping season and a severe cold snap kept people indoors.
+Sales at U.S. retailers advanced a seasonally adjusted 0.4% in December with most parts of the country reporting “strong holiday sales that exceeded expectations,” according to the Federal Reserve’s Beige Book.
+For 2024, retail sales grew by 3.0%.
+The November retail sales jumped 0.7% on strong new car and truck buying and online shopping.
+However, receipts at restaurants dipped by -0.4% from October.
 Retail sales for October rose by 0.4% and receipts in September were revised higher to a 0.8% increase.
 August retail sales grew by 0.1%.
 July retail sales surged 1%, blowing past estimates for a 0.3% rise.
 June retail sales were revised lower to -0.2% from the previous month, but that was still better than the forecasted decline of -0.4%.
 If you remove auto and gas sales from the figure, retail sales rose by 0.8% month-over-month.
 Sales at U.S. retailers rose a mere 0.1% in May, suggesting Americans are feeling the weight of lingering inflation and high interest rates.
 In addition, April retail sales were revised down to a -0.2% contraction.
 The government reported retail sales were up 0.7% in March compared to February, and up 3.6% from the same period last year.
 Retail sales rose +0.9% in February after falling a revised -1.1% in January.
-Sales at retailers jumped +0.6% in December to cap off a fairly robust holiday-shopping season and underscore the resilience of a still-growing U.S. economy.
-For 2023, retail sales grew by 5.6%.
-Retail sales rose +0.3% in November marking a good start for U.S. holiday shopping season.
-Sales at U.S. retailers slipped -0.1% in October, marking the first decline in seven months.
-Auto dealers, which have 20% impact on the index, posted a -1% drop.

 Housing Data